qyang-nj/llios/README.md

 # Lower Level iOS
-📝 This repo is mostly my study notes about lower level iOS.
-If you find anything in my notes is incorrect, inaccurate or unclear, feel free to create an [issue](https://github.com/qyang-nj/llios/issues).
-If you have any questions, please use [Discussions](https://github.com/qyang-nj/llios/discussions).
-We can learn this together.
+This repo is mostly my study notes about lower level iOS.

+If you find anything in my notes is incorrect, please create an [issue](https://github.com/qyang-nj/llios/issues)!
+If you have any questions, feel free to use [Discussions](https://github.com/qyang-nj/llios/discussions) so that we can learn something together.

 ## Topics
 * [Mach-O Parser](./macho_parser) - writing a Mach-O format parser while learning it